-In support of its sustainability strategy, Frontera is focused on hiring and promoting women, seeking a better balance between work and personal life, as well as achieving a balance in professional development areas and leadership positions.
-As an example, the Corporation is advancing training of community women in its oil and gas technical program - Crece con Frontera.
+In support of the social actions of its sustainability strategy, Frontera is focused on hiring and promoting women, seeking a better balance between work and personal life, as well as achieving a balance in professional development areas and leadership positions.
+As an example, the Corporation is promoting the training of women in the community within its oil and gas technical program - Crece con Frontera.
 In September 2023, the first group of 24 women trained in the Crece con Frontera program graduated as Oil and Gas Operators from the SENA - Colombia's technical and vocational training institute.
 Of the 24 women who graduated, 15 are already employed by Frontera and industry peers.
 A second group of 20 trainees was launched in February 2023.

-In October 2022, Frontera was recognized by the Society of Petroleum Engineers Win Awards for its commitment to sustainability.
+Frontera arranged with industry peers for the practice internship to be provided by Frontera, Ecopetrol and Tecpetrol, in order to expand the program's impact in the region.
+In 2024, Frontera arranged a third group of 25 trainees in Industrial Mechanics with industry peers Tecpetrol, SLB and Aliar (La Fazenda), an agro-industrial group present in the area.
+In October 2022, Frontera was recognized by the Society of Petroleum Engineers Win awards for its commitment to sustainability.
 The awards highlight leading corporate and individual practices in the hydrocarbons sector.
 Frontera was recognized in the 'Equity, Diversity and Inclusion' and 'Sustainability' categories and two Frontera women were also recognized in the 'Leadership' category.

-In December 2022, and successively in September 2023, Frontera was recognized as one of the best places to work in Colombia by Great Place to Work.
+In December 2022, and successively in September 2023 and November 2024, Frontera was recognized as one of the top 20 best places to work in Colombia by Great Place to Work, and was also recognized as one of the best companies to work for women in Colombia.
 Frontera is also currently working on a broader diversity strategy, which guarantees inclusion regardless of gender, sexual preferences, race, age, culture and other factors.
 On December 16, 2022, Frontera received the inclusion and diversity inclusion certification as a Friendly Biz organization, which endorses and certifies that Frontera is a friendly business with the LGBT community.
 This recognition allows Frontera to keep working toward the goal of creating a more diverse, equitable and inclusive society along with the Chamber of LGBT Merchants, an institution in charge of certifying companies in Colombia.
 This seal is recognized by 15 chambers of LGBT merchants around the world.
 Frontera was included in the 2023 Bloomberg Gender Equality Index on January 31, 2023.